ferventcoder/chef-chocolatey-presentation/ReadMe.md

 ### Exercise 4: Create a package with Package Builder (Right Click)

 1. Download 1Password from this link - https://d13itkw33a7sus.cloudfront.net/dist/1P/win4/1Password-4.6.0.598.exe
-1. Right click on the file and choose "Create Chocolatey Package w/out GUI"
+1. Right click on the file and choose "Create Chocolatey Package w/out GUI" - **NOTE**: This may error if UAC is on - if so, choose `Create Chocolatey Package...` instead and just click Generate when it comes up.
 1. Inspect the output.
 1. Let's install this package - `choco install 1password -s . -y --dir c:\programs\1password` (from the working directory where the nupkg is located).
 1. Download Charles Proxy (both 32 and 64 bit) - https://www.charlesproxy.com/download/